- About Us>

 - Press Releases>

-Ottawa, March 15, 2017—The Canadian Museum of Nature is now accepting nominations for the 2017 Nature Inspiration Awards.
-This national program, now in its fourth year, recognizes the innovative people, programs and organizations that engage Canadians with nature and the natural world.
+Ottawa, March 12, 2018—The Canadian Museum of Nature is pleased to open nominations for the 2018 Nature Inspiration Awards.
+This national program, now in its fifth year, celebrates innovative people, programs and organizations that engage and connect Canadians with nature and the natural world.

-"Many Canadians have a connection with nature, and we are eager to hear about the organizations and people that encourage a healthy and creative engagement with the natural world.
-We look forward to recognizing their accomplishments with this new call for submissions,” says Meg Beckel, President and CEO of the Canadian Museum of Nature and Chair of the selection jury.
+"Many Canadians have a connection with nature, and as the national museum of natural history, we want to recognize the accomplishments of those people and organizations that are making a difference in in nature conservation and in creating a positive awareness of the natural world” says Meg Beckel, President and CEO of the Canadian Museum of Nature and Chair of the selection jury.

-The six categories of applicants eligible for the Nature Inspiration Awards are: youth (aged 17 and younger), adults (aged 18 and up), not-for-profit organizations (small to medium-sized, and large), and businesses (small to medium-sized, and large).
+The six categories of applicants eligible for the awards are: youth (individuals or groups, aged 17 and younger), adults (aged 18 and up), small to medium not-for-profit organizations; large not-for profits; small and medium businesses, and large businesses.
 A special Lifetime Achievement Award recipient will be selected by the jury.

 About the Canadian Museum of Nature